 The role of the VA Certifying Official is to certify semester enrollment and monitor academic progress that is reported to the VA.
-The certifying official is knowledgeable on each educational chapter offered through the VA and can give general information; however, the certifying official is NOT an employee of the Department of Veterans Affairs and does not have access to veteran records.
-If you have specific questions or require specific information please contact the Department of Veterans Affairs at 1-888-442-4551.
+The Certifying Official is knowledgeable on each educational chapter offered through the VA and can provide general information but is not an employee of the Department of Veterans Affairs and does not have access to veteran records.
+If you have specific questions or require specific information please contact the Department of Veterans Affairs at (888) 442-4551.

-The Office of Military and Veterans Affairs, located within the Center for Academic Success Programs in Ellsworth Hall, assists in creating a smooth transition from service to student.
+The Office of Military and Veterans Affairs—located in Ellsworth Hall, room 1255—assists in creating a smooth transition from service to student.